 Does anyone wish to challenge our earlier assertion that no single person on the face of this earth would know how to make one of us without the help of many other people?

-Millions of humans have a hand in our creation even though none of them knows more than a small fraction of the total that the others know.
-Now, you may say that we go too far in claiming in our creation the coffee pickers and food growers in far-off countries.
+Thousands of corporations have a hand in our creation even though none of them knows more than a small fraction of the total that the others know.
+Now, you may say that we go too far in claiming in our creation the coffee corporations and food managers in far-off countries.
 This is an extreme position, but we stand by our claim.
-There isn’t a single person in all these millions, including the president of the pencil company, who contributes more than an infinitesimal amount of know-how or effort to make one of us.
+There isn’t a single employee in all the millions, including the president of the pencil company, who contributes more than an infinitesimal amount of know-how or effort to make one of us.
 The only difference between the contribution of the president of the pencil company and the logger in Oregon is in the type of know-how and the amount of political power they have in their organizational structures.
 Neither the president nor the logger can be dispensed with, any more than can a chemist in the factories or the workers in the oil fields.
 Even so, the company president will get a lot more money because of his political power as a central planner in the process and the scarcity of the knowledge that top central planners gather.

-Here is an astounding fact: Neither the oil field worker nor the chemist nor the robotics engineer nor any who cuts the trees or mines the ores performs his singular task because he wants to make pencils.
+Here is an astounding fact: Neither the oil field employee nor the chemist nor the robotics engineer nor any who cuts the trees or mines the ores performs his singular task because he wants to make pencils.
 Each of these workers wants pencils less, perhaps, than does a child in the first grade.
 Indeed, there may be some among this vast multitude who never even saw a pencil nor would they know how to use one.
 Their motivation is other than pencils.
-Perhaps it is something like this: Each of these millions sees that they can exchange their tiny work for the goods and services they need or want.
+Perhaps it is something like this: almost all of the millions of workers and robots are ordered to perform their tiny work by managers who control the salaries that they need to buy goods and services.
 We pencils may or may not be among these items.

-Only the pencil company workers take pride in their contribution to us pencils, but they are a tiny fraction of the people who are necessary for producing us.
+Only the pencil company workers take pride in their contribution to us pencils, but they are a tiny fraction of the people and robots who are necessary for producing us.
 There are only three pencil factories in the U.S. which produce about two billion pencils a year.
-Of course, this was only 14% of the pencils sold in America in 2008 (86% being imported), but it is amazing how few of the world’s workers make all the pencils in the world and even more amazing how very few pencil company presidents there are to mastermind the process.
+Of course, this was only 14% of the pencils sold in America in 2008 (86% being imported), but it is amazing how few of the world’s workers manage the machines that make all the pencils in the world and even more amazing how very few pencil company presidents there are to mastermind the process.

 So Many Masterminds